charlesdunbar/weather-exercise-python/README.md

 ## Known issues
 The API doesn't allow a nice way to look up a US state.
 To work around this, I added ZIP code functionality.
+Unicode characters in cities are not supported currently